Markieautarkie/markieautarkie.github.io/_posts/projects/mantaray/2022-07-30-building-a-ray-tracer-part-3-intersection-galore.md

 ```
 {: file="plane.h" }

 It holds a normal and an offset needed to define a plane.
-It also implements a more specific implementation of the intersect method.
-This basically is the same code we've written before, but with some minor edits to save the intersection data as well:
+It has a more specific implementation of the `intersect` method as well; the code is basically the same as before, with some minor edits to save/update the intersection data:

 ```c++
 #include "precomp.h"